What can you stack?

 Official source: wa.gov.au

-Stamp duty: bigger relief is landing right now
+Stamp duty: the bigger relief has landed

-Today, WA first home buyers pay no transfer duty up to $500,000, with a reduced rate running to $700,000 in Perth and $750,000 regionally.
-Vacant land is duty free to $350,000.
+WA first home buyers pay no transfer duty up to $600,000, with a reduced rate running to $800,000.
+Vacant land is duty free to $450,000, with a concession to $550,000.
+The old split between Perth and regional WA is gone: one $800,000 ceiling now applies statewide.

 The budget also unlinked the duty concession from the grant cap, so you can claim duty relief even above the grant threshold.